Nabab LLB: Soundtrack

-The film soundtrack is composed by Dolaan Maainnakk.
+The film soundtrack is composed by Dolaan Maainnak.
 Three songs have been used in the film.
-The first of the film titled "Ami Nabab" is composed by Dolaan Maainnak and penned by Tabib Mahmud.
+The first in the film, titled "Ami Nabab", is composed by Dolaan Maainnak and penned by Tabib Mahmud.
 The song was initially recorded by Pantho Kanai, but later the version sung by Sampreet Dutta was kept for the film.
 Anonno Mamun faced criticism for dropping Pantho Kanai's version.
-The song's teaser released on 7 August 2020 as a promotional teaser.
-Later the song was released as a promotional single on YouTube and iTheatre on 22 August 2020.
+The song's teaser was released on 7 August 2020 as a promotional teaser.
+Later, the song was released as a promotional single on YouTube and iTheatre on 22 August 2020.

 Release

 OTT release

-The film was released in two parts on the over-the-top media service iTheatre, and becoming the first Dhallywood film to released any OTT platform.
-The first chapter of the film was released on 16 December 2020 on the occasion of Victory day of Bangladesh and the second one on 1 January 2021 on the occasion of New Year 2021.
-The film was initially scheduled to be released in cinemas on the occasion on 2020 Eid al-Fitr, but has been postponed due to the COVID-19 pandemic in Bangladesh.
-Later, was planned to be released on 23 October 2020 on the occasion of the Durga Puja.
-After being released in half form, the film director Anonno Mamun was face criticism by the audiences.
+The film was released in two parts on the over-the-top media service iTheatre, becoming the first Dhallywood film to be released on any OTT platform.
+The first chapter of the film was released on 16 December 2020 on the occasion of Victory Day of Bangladesh and the second one on 1 January 2021 on the occasion of New Year 2021.
+The film was initially scheduled to be released in cinemas on the occasion of 2020 Eid al-Fitr, but was delayed by the COVID-19 pandemic in Bangladesh.
+Later, it was planned to be released on 23 October 2020, on the occasion of the Durga Puja.
+After being released in half form, the film director Anonno Mamun faced criticism by the audiences.
 Within a week after its release, the film faced serious online piracy.

 Censor clearance

-In the mid-January 2021, after many controversy the film was submitted to the Bangladesh Film Censor Board for clearance.
+In mid-January 2021, after many controversies the film was submitted to the Bangladesh Film Censor Board for clearance.
 The censor board authorities objected to 11 scenes in the film.
 The censor board authorities wrote a letter to the director and producer to re-censor the film by removing the objectionable scenes and adding new ones.
 However, the film's director Anonno Mamun opposes cutting the dialogue of the film "Rape of a woman means killing of freedom".
 Subsequently, the film was re-submitted to the censor board after omitting those 11 scenes (9.43 minutes).
-On 15 June 2021, the film got censor clearance to theatrical release.
+On 15 June 2021, the film got censor clearance for theatrical release.

 Theatrical release

-The film released 16 theatres simultaneously across Bangladesh on 25 June 2021.
+The film released in 16 theatres simultaneously across Bangladesh on 25 June 2021.

-Television premier
+World television premier

-The film will be World Television Premier on Channel i on the occasion of 2021 Eid al-Adha.
+The film had its World Television Premier on Channel i on the occasion of 2021 Eid al-Adha.